Tenochtitlan: Etymology

 Traditionally, the name Tenochtitlan was thought to come from Nahuatl tetl [ˈtetɬ] ("rock") and nōchtli [ˈnoːt͡ʃt͡ɬi] ("prickly pear") and is often thought to mean, "Among the prickly pears [growing among] rocks."
-However, one attestation in the late 16th-century manuscript known as "the Bancroft dialogues" suggest the second vowel was short, so that the true etymology remains uncertain.
-Another view is that the city was named after Tenoch.
+However, one attestation in the late 16th-century manuscript known as "the Bancroft dialogues" suggests the second vowel was short, so that the true etymology remains uncertain.
+However, it is also thought that the city was named after Tenoch.